 - A wall mural of a forest or lush mountainside with a creek or waterfall has a calming effect and is a great focal point.

 - Nature-themed wall art can be also be artistic in the way it's displayed, using multiple sizes in a larger set to create a unique look.

-- Art accent pieces can be displayed on a floating shelf or a set of three floating shelves for a stunning effect.
+- Art accent pieces can be displayed on a floating shelf or a set of floating shelves for a stunning effect.